 - They can be difficult to put on

-These compression socks are the cheapest of the group, which is great for a budget minded mama to be.
+These Blitzu Compression Socks are the cheapest of the group, which is great for a budget-minded mama to be.
 They do have some flaws, but that is mostly because of the cheap price.

 - These are the cheapest socks of the group that I have recommended